 Call APIs from Highly Trusted Applications

-Highly trusted applications can use this flow to access APIs.
-In this case, the end-user is asked to fill in credentials (username/password), typically using an interactive form.
+You can use the ROPG flow for your highly trusted applications to access APIs.
+In this flow the end-user is asked to fill in credentials (username/password), typically using an interactive form.
 This information is sent to the backend and from there to Auth0.

-- The end user enters the credentials into the client application.
+- The end user enters the credentials into the application.

-- The client forwards the credentials to Auth0.
+- The application forwards the credentials to Auth0.